oribarilan/workshop_genai/README.md

 1. Go to [Azure OpenAI Studio](https://oai.azure.com/portal)
 2. Click "Deployments"
 3. Click "Create new deployment"
-4. select "gpt-35-turbo" as the model (don't worry, you can deploy other models later)
+4. select "gpt-4o-mini" as the model (don't worry, you can deploy other models later)

+(full instructions sent separately)

 ## Installation